 Somebody to lean on.

-So, let’s look for the limp in people’s walk, and offer to let them lean on us, to be their friend.
-Love people – notice their limp.
+So, let’s look for the limp in people’s walk, and offer to let them lean on us, and be their friend.